-The Company meets with investors regularly, both during individually scheduled sessions as well as during national and international conferences dedicated for the capital market.
-XTPL communicates with investors through publications, newsletter, social media and responding to questions asked on every available channel and via email address email@example.com.
-The Company plans also to organize investors meetings and investors chats.
-All those activities are scheduled and published in calendar of events on XTPL website.
+XTPL meets with investors regularly, both at individually scheduled sessions and at national and international conferences dedicated to the capital market.
+XTPL communicates with investors through publications, newsletters and social media, responding to questions asked in every available channel and via the email address firstname.lastname@example.org.
+The company wants to continue organization of investor meetings and chats for investors.
+All those activities are scheduled and published in the calendar of events on XTPL website.

-Does the Company send a newsletter for investors?
-What information does it entail?
+Does the Company publish a newsletter for investors?
+What information does it contain?
 How can one subscribe to the mailing list?

-XTPL sends the newsletter for investors on a monthly basis.
-It covers most important events, results, reports, news and all other relevant topics.
-All investors can subscribe to the newsletter on the main page of Investors Relations service, being a part of Company’s corporate website, as well as writing on email firstname.lastname@example.org with the directions to be added to the mailing list.
+XTPL publishes a newsletter for investors and each time sends to subscribers important current information on the company.
+The newsletter highlights important events, results, reports, the latest news and a cyclical summary of progress in commercialization.
+All investors can subscribe to the newsletter on the main page of the Investors Relations service, which is part of the Company’s corporate website, as well as by writing to email@example.com with a request to be added to the mailing list.

-Why has the Company not yet commercialized its technology?
+Why hasn’t the Company commercialized its technology yet?